Published by Christina Riley. Last Updated on August 23, 2023.

 Leave NO Trace (and Stay On Path!)

-Before we get into these hiking trails, it’s important to ask that you please leave no trace when visiting.
+Before we get into hiking in Boone NC and nearby areas, it’s important to ask that you please leave no trace when visiting.
 That way the next person can enjoy them just as you did.

 Also, stay on designated paths so you do not damage any of the fragile ecosystems that are trying to coexist with us humans.